Doubling Down (South Park): Plot

-Cartman goes to Tolkien Black's house claiming that he and Heidi have broken up again and asks to move in with Token and participate in any acts of disrespecting the American flag or other forms of social protesting that their family may do.
+Cartman goes to Token Black's house claiming that he and Heidi have broken up again and asks to move in with Token and participate in any acts of disrespecting the American flag or other forms of social protesting that their family may do.
 While there, Token's parents reveal to Cartman that Heidi has been seen holding hands with Kyle.
-Cartman has a brief vision of Kyle dancing around with imagery and music that evokes the song Pink Elephants on Parade from Dumbo.
+Cartman has a brief vision of Kyle dancing around with imagery and music that evokes the song "Pink Elephants on Parade" from Dumbo.
 Enraged, Cartman confronts Kyle at school and starts a fight which Kyle wins with one punch.
 The girls take Heidi out to dinner to celebrate while also belittling her for ever having a relationship with Cartman, which makes Heidi question her feelings.
 Heidi visits Cartman to apologize and complete their break-up, but Cartman decides to tell her more information.
 Soon afterwards, Heidi blames Kyle for manipulating her and breaks up with him, returning to Cartman again.

 Meanwhile, at the White House, President Garrison is warned by Mitch McConnell, Paul Ryan, and Mike Pence of the general discord against him and his administration as he is keeping on his campaign promise to "fuck them all to death".
 Garrison then locks the trio in his office after they threaten to stand up against him.
 When Ryan is questioned by reporters about his support of Garrison, he is shown with a semen-stained black eye and only voices support for Garrison out of fear.
 Ryan finds a poll which shows Garrison's approval ratings to be very low, and he and the others plan to use it against Garrison, but Garrison finds them and states he knows how to handle societal psychology.
-When they bring Garrison a cake to celebrate his one-year anniversary of becoming President, Garrison promises that the next three years will be even better, as he walks out from behind his desk wearing a large strap-on dildo.
+When they bring Garrison a cake to celebrate his one-year anniversary of becoming president, Garrison promises that the next three years will be even better, as he walks out from behind his desk wearing a large strap-on dildo.